-The statement above emphasizes the critical role that Human Resource Development (HRD) plays in promoting the development and welfare of persons working for an organization, especially social workers who assist Children in Conflict with the Law (CICL).
+The statement above emphasizes the critical role that Human Resource Development (HRD) plays in promoting the development and welfare of persons working for an organization, especially social workers who assist CICL.
 HRD provides social workers with the knowledge, abilities, and emotional fortitude needed to manage the difficulties brought on by CICL successfully.
 This benefits social workers as well as the clients they serve.